 None of these were very compelling.
 Yes, there are some options but they're impractical, and exp/shiny with its broad scope and large dependency tree, together with the amount of unresolved problems, intimidates me too much to try making changes to it, let alone upstreaming them.
 All the more so since I'd be alone in the mess.

 I kind of wanted to, anyway.
 I've studied enough of Win32, GTK+, Tk, Borland Turbo Vision and a few others to understand the concepts and the general problem space.
 Surely it can't take much effort to roll my own, right on top of the display server.
 Now which one of those to pick?

 I keep thinking about Wayland.
 It's really a double-edged sword.
-Aside from my pet peeve that it by-design blocks, for inane security reasons, my favourite feature of sdtui, which is X11 selection stealing, it also offers no mode that would work over a network—for example, to transfer picture data you can only use EGL or shared memory.
+Aside from my pet peeve that it by-design blocks, for inane security reasons, my favourite feature of sdtui, which is X11 selection stealing*, it also offers no mode that would work over a network—for example, to transfer picture data you can only use EGL or shared memory.
 Of that, EGL even requires Mesa and thus Cgo.
-Although there's been one forgotten attempt at coercing it to work, no matter how, in practice no one is pushing for this and you'd need to build another server on top like devdraw.
+Although there's been one forgotten attempt at coercing it to work, no matter how, and more recently a quirky proxy, in practice no one is pushing for this and you'd need to build another server on top like devdraw.
 Or just use XWayland.

 All that being said, I've been lucky enough to find an interface library that goes as far as to provide an example image viewer application.

 * 2020 update: it seems that this might work in some compositors now, see wl-clipboard and wlr-data-control v2, though this extension is currently unstable.